 March 19, 2019

-Ann Mah, Novelist and Cookbook Author with Moderator Amy HendersonAnn Mah will discuss her latest novel, A Lost Vintage, set in Burgundy, and describe her experience living and eating in France.
+Ann Mah, Novelist and Cookbook Author with Moderator Amy HendersonAnn Mah will discuss her latest novel, The Lost Vintage, set in Burgundy, and describe her experience living and eating in France.
 She will be interviewed by Amy Henderson, historian emerita of The National Portrait Gallery.

 Ann Mah is a food and travel writer and the author of the food memoir Mastering the Art of French Eating, and a novel, Kitchen Chinese.
 She regularly contributes to The New York Times’ Travel section and has written for Condé Nast Traveler, Vogue.com, BonAppetit.com, Washingtonian magazine, and other media outlets.